 I hope the above five tips about migrating RSView32 to View SE was helpful.
 If you would like more information about migrating RSView32, check out Rockwell’s own manual on the subject below:

-And if you have any questions, comments, or suggestions, please feel free to share them with us by submitting the “Leave a reply” form at the bottom of this page.
+And if you have any questions, comments, or suggestions, please feel free to share them with us by submitting the “post a comment or question” link below.